 It’s true it was once a haven for business expensed fueled restaurants feeding executives lavish steak dinners.
 But the economy changed and the food scene thrived with smaller restaurants serving some of Canada’s most interesting food.
 We loved our time eating in Calgary and are stoked to share why you should stay for at least a weekend

-If you travel for food Calgary needs to be on your list, we liked it so much we created a downloadable Calgary restaurants PDF with our favourite finds.
+If you travel for food Calgary needs to be on your list, we liked it so much we created a downloadable Calgary restaurants PDF with my favourite finds.

 Best Calgary Restaurants